 2. If you could interview anyone in the world (past or present) who would he or she be and why?

 Answer: It’s hard to single any one person out.
 There are so many people I admire in all fields.
-Laurence Oliver, a great actor, Shakespeare, Charles Dickens, two wonderful writers; Queen Elizabeth.
+Laurence Olivier, a great actor, Shakespeare, Charles Dickens, two wonderful writers; Queen Elizabeth.
 I guess because everyone would like to talk to a Queen.

 3. What one special lesson that your parents have given you do you treasure and/or follow most, and why?